 "Pulse number" is another way of saying collection time.
-Typically, each lidar point has an attribute indicating when the point was collected (in GPS time) in addition to the x,y, and z value.
+Typically, each lidar point has an attribute indicating when the point was collected (in GPS time) in addition to the x, y, and z values.
 Sorting the data by collection time can be useful for identifying the geometry of the data acquisition, amount of swath overlap, and places where you may have edge artifacts from swath edges.

-A digital elevation model (DEM) is a gridded representation of the surface of the ground with regular spacing between the nodes (sometimes called the resolution).
-A DEM may also be referred to as a digital terrain model (DTM) or a digital surface model (DSM).
+A digital elevation model (DEM) is a gridded representation of the bare-earth surface of the ground with regular spacing between the grid nodes (sometimes called the resolution).
+OpenTopography generally refers to models generated from first returns as DSMs.

 Widely available DEMs are typically too coarse to provide adequate representation of small features (for example, the cell sizes in most USGS DEMs are 10-30 meters on a side).
 DEMs created from lidar datasets have a much higher resolution (often sub-meter), which allows the user to see more details of the landscape.
-They permit us to represent the landscape at the appropriate scale in which landforms can be delineated individually (in other words, at 10-30 meters on a side, a cell may contain a channel and a hillslope, but at 0.5 m individual channels and hillslopes can be identified).
+They permit us to represent the landscape at the appropriate scale in which landforms can be delineated individually (in other words, at 10-30 meters on a side, a cell may contain a channel and a hillslope but can only delineate one of them, while at 0.5 m individual channels and hillslopes can be identified).

 In addition, ArcGIS has several tools for handling point cloud data.
 Assessing lidar coverage may be important before beginning any major processing on your machine.
-Visit this ArcGIS Resources page to learn how to asses lidar coverage and sample density.
+Visit the ArcGIS Assessing lidar coverage and sample density page to learn how to assess lidar coverage and density.